gtk32/ansible-coding-env/README.md

 Requirements
 ------------

 The playbook is tested on RHEL 9 & 10 and Fedora 43.
-Please be aware that additional LSP functionallity is not supported by RHEL 9.
-This lies in the fact that RHEL 9 doesn't have vim >= 9 in the repositories.
-For LSP support and specifically ansible-language-server support, the LSP plugin coc.nvim is needed which works only for vim version >= 9.

 Dependencies